Stream processing: Programming model notes

 Instead of holding the data in the structure, it holds only pointers (memory locations) for the data.
-Shortcomings are that if an multiple attributes to of an object are to be operated on they might now be distant in memory and so result in a cache miss.
+Shortcomings are that if multiple attributes to of an object are to be operated on they might now be distant in memory and so result in a cache miss.
 The aligning and any needed padding lead to increased memory usage.
 Overall, memory management may be more complicated if structures are added and removed for example.

 For stream processors, the usage of structures is encouraged.
 From an application point of view, all the attributes can be defined with some flexibility.

 Taking GPUs as reference, there is a set of attributes (at least 16) available.
 For each attribute, the application can state the number of components and the format of the components (but only primitive data types are supported for now).
 The various attributes are then attached to a memory block, possibly defining a stride between 'consecutive' elements of the same attributes, effectively allowing interleaved data.

 When the GPU begins the stream processing, it will gather all the various attributes in a single set of parameters (usually this looks like a structure or a "magic global variable"), performs the operations and scatters the results to some memory area for later processing (or retrieving).